The Lead Capture Dilemma: Forms Are Dying, but Are Chatbots Better?

 In this scenario, the chatbot produces 3.3x more leads at 5x lower CPL.
 Even if the chatbot conversion rate were only 6% (half the conservative estimate), the CPL would be $12.00 — still a 67% reduction compared to the form.

 The true cost of not having a chatbot goes beyond CPL.
 Factor in the revenue lost from leads who never submitted the form, leads who churned during slow follow-up, and the opportunity cost of sales time spent on manual qualification.
-Use our ROI calculator to model your specific numbers.
+Use our ROI calculator and ROI calculation methodology guide to model your specific numbers.

 For businesses already investing in paid traffic, adding a chatbot is the highest-leverage optimization available.
 You are not spending more on ads; you are extracting more value from the traffic you already pay for.
 The Conferbot builder includes conversion-optimized templates for every major ad landing page type.